uhvesta/bazel-gazelle/README.md

   - loops over `PackageDir.RegularFiles()`
   - reads parsed state through `GetModel(...)`

-That is the most common migration pattern: keep the rule logic, replace the filesystem plumbing.
+That is the most common migration pattern: keep the rule logic, replace the filesystem plumbing, and register parsers for the file types the plugin repeatedly inspects.

-In a real `vfsgazelle` plugin, registering the parser is part of the normal port.
-Without that, the plugin can still call `Repo.ReadFile(...)`, but it will miss one of the main benefits of `vfsgazelle`: cached parsed semantic state.

 ### File IO Differences